**Post has been updated since original broadcast to include new & modified faves for March 2023**

 We’re excited to share our top picks for March Break fun in Toronto!

-This post was sponsored by Toronto Tourism, meaning we received pay and/or complimentary admission to provide our review and experience.
+This post was sponsored by Toronto Tourism & Media partners, meaning we received pay and/or complimentary admission to facilitate our review.
 As always, opinions are our own.
 View our Disclosure for more info.

-How is it March already, guys?!
+How is it March already?!
 I’m loving the slow creep to Spring, but man is this year moving at warp speed!

 We’re bypassing on the sunny destination vacay this time around (because it’s super, insanely pricey for our gang of six to travel during high season), and opting for a staycation with some daytime excursions around town and in the City.